bsc101/roon-extension-macroon-readme/README.md

 - **Set Volume**
   Sets the volume of an output, only available for outputs with absolute volume values.
   Parameters:
-  *Output*: The output for which the volume is to be set.
+  - *Output*: The output for which the volume is to be set.
-  *Volume*: The volume value, something valid between min and max volume.
+  - *Volume*: The volume value, something valid between min and max volume.
 - **Play**
   Presses the play button of an output (or the associated zone), if play is possible.
   No source is selected, just plays what is currently loaded into the output/zone.
   Parameters:
-  *Output*: The output for which the play button is to be pressed.
+  - *Output*: The output for which the play button is to be pressed.
 - **Play Queue**
   Plays the current queue of an output/zone, if there is something already loaded into the queue.
   Parameters:
-  *Output*: The output for which the current queue should be played.
+  - *Output*: The output for which the current queue should be played.
 - **Play Radio**
   Plays an internet radio station on the specified output/zone.
   Parameters:
-  *Output*: The output for which the radio station should be played.
+  - *Output*: The output for which the radio station should be played.
-  *Source*: The name of the radio station.
+  - *Source*: The name of the radio station.
 - **Play Playlist**
   Plays a playlist on the specified output/zone.
   Parameters:
-  *Output*: The output for which the playlist should be played.
+  - *Output*: The output for which the playlist should be played.
-  *Source*: The name of the playlist.
+  - *Source*: The name of the playlist.
-  *Action*: The action to perform (shuffle, ...)
+  - *Action*: The action to perform (Shuffle, Play Now, ...)
 - **Pause**
   Pauses the playback of the specified output/zone.
   Parameters:
-  *Output*: The output for which playback should be paused.
+  - *Output*: The output for which playback should be paused.
 - **Stop**
   Stops the playback of the specified output/zone.
   Parameters:
-  *Output*: The output for which playback should be stopped.
+  - *Output*: The output for which playback should be stopped.
 - **Wait**
   Waits for the specified period of time.
   Parameters:
-  *DelaySeconds*: Seconds to wait.
+  - *DelaySeconds*: Seconds to wait.
-  *DelayMilliSeconds*: Milliseconds to wait.
+  - *DelayMilliSeconds*: Milliseconds to wait.

 ### Triggers